 It’s common-place to experience thick and white discharge before and after your menstrual cycle.
 It may also occur just before ovulation, but then, it will be more water and elastic.
 If there is no itching and it’s odorless, there is no need to press the alarm buttons.

-If the clumpy discharge resembles cottage cheese, it’s enough reason to see the physician.
+If the discharge is clumpy and resembles cottage cheese, it’s enough reason to see the physician.
 If the color is green or yellow, it could be an indication of yeast infection.
 If it emits a bad odor, it might well be bacterial vaginosis.

 What are Some of The Causes and Accompanying Symptoms and Treatments of Sexually Transmitted Diseases (STDs), Atrophic Vaginitis and Yeast infection?